sharetribe/flex-docs/src/docs/references/email-templates/index.md

 ## Editing email content

-For both built-in emails and transaction process emails, you can edit content with the email text editor TODO EXPLAIN EDITOR.
+For both built-in emails and transaction process emails, you can edit content with the email text editor under Build > Content > Email texts.

 ## Editing built-in emails